 How do I determine which contract I need?

-This is quite a common question - especially based on how many great resources I have up in the shop.
-So I am so glad you checking this out!
+This is quite a common question - especially based on how many great resources are available in the shop.
+So I am glad you are checking this out!

 Cliff notes: Ultimately, it is best to start with a main contract + model release in your niche and go from there.
 There are basic legal elements of the contracts that carry across the niche's so you could always amend for another type, just keep in mind they won't have the extra specifics.
 Such as, newborn contracts will include information on baby disposition and what to do - but wouldn't necessarily be in the standard portrait contract (which is a general portrait contract).

-If you have any questions at all – feel free to reach out and ask!
+If you have any questions at all – feel free to reach out to email@example.com and ask!